schmitt-hub/reorganizing_divisions_in_US_sports/README.md

    First, we geocode the exact coordinates of each team's stadium from their respective names and cities using Python's *Geopy* client.
 Geopy also provides a function to compute the geodesic distance (i.e. shortest distance on the surface of the earth) between each of these locations, which we will gladly make use of.

-   Next, we build a model that seeks
+   Next, we build a model that seeks to minimize the total distance between division opponents.
+It looks like this:

+   Finally, we let the solver *Gurobi* solve this model and obtain the optimal organization of divisions, and visualize the results on a map using Matplotlib's *Basemap* toolkit.